XingfuWang/BrainGridNet/README.md

 # BrainGridNet

-**BrainGridNet** is a dual-branch depthwise convolutional neural network developed for decoding multi-class motor imagery from EEG signals.
-This repository provides the implementation of our experimental models, **BrainGridNet_PSD32** and **BrainGridNet_Raw**, as well as comparative models used for ablation experiments.
+Welcome to the official repository for BrainGridNet: A two-branch depthwise CNN for decoding EEG-based multi-class motor imagery.
+This repository includes implementations of our experimental models, **BrainGridNet_PSD32** and **BrainGridNet_Raw**, as well as comparative models used for ablation studies.

 ---